 Hypertension, better known as high blood pressure, has been called a silent killer because most people don’t recognize they have it since there are generally no symptoms or warning signs.
-At the Hypertension Clinic, part of Cardiovascular Disease Prevention and Rehabilitation at the University of Michigan Health System, our hypertension specialists serve as consultants for your physician to get you the proper diagnosis and individualized treatment program to get your blood pressure under control.
+At the Hypertension Clinic, part of the Michigan Medicine Cardiovascular Disease Prevention and Rehabilitation program, our hypertension specialists serve as consultants for your physician to get you the proper diagnosis and individualized treatment program to get your blood pressure under control.

 Blood pressure is a measure of how hard the blood pushes against the walls of your arteries as it moves through your body.
 It’s normal for blood pressure to go up and down throughout the day, but if it stays up, you have high blood pressure.
 When blood pressure is high, it starts to damage the blood vessels, heart and kidneys, which can lead to heart attack, stroke and other problems.
 It’s estimated that 1 in 3 adults has high blood pressure.
 And most of the time, the cause is unknown.
 However, hypertension is treatable.